Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Methods

-To compute \(\mathcal{L}_{\text{spatial}}\), we reshaped the weights in the layer \texttt{fc1} into an \(11 \times 11\) grid.
-For MNIST, each grid cell contained 64 values, corresponding to the global-pool average of feature maps from the preceding layer, and for CIFAR-10 each cell contained 256 values.
-For each of the 121 grid cells, the immediate neighbors (a.k.a Moore neighborhood) were identified.
+\paragraph{Weight similarity.} For training with a weight-similarity objectives, we used a joint loss function, combining the standard cross-entropy loss term, \(\mathcal{L}_{\mathrm{CE}} = \text{cross-entropy}(\text{output}, \text{target})\), and a spatial loss term \(\mathcal{L}_{\mathrm{spatial}}\).
+For weight-similarity, the spatial loss term was designed to increase similarity among immediately adjacent weight vectors in the \(11 \times 11\) grid structure.
+To compute \(\mathcal{L}_{\text{spatial}}\), we indexed the 121 incoming weight vectors of \texttt{fc1} on an \(11 \times 11\) grid.
+Each grid position corresponds to one \texttt{fc1} unit with an incoming weight vector of dimension 64 (MNIST) or 256 (CIFAR-10).
+For each of the 121 grid cells, the immediate neighbors were identified.
 Then, for each cell, the \( L_2 \) norm (Euclidean distance) was computed between the weight vector of that cell and those of each neighboring cell.
 These distances were summed across all cells and divided by the number of neighboring cells, producing a single value indicating the average pairwise distance across the grid.
+The joint loss function was therefore \(\mathcal{L}_{\text{joint}} = \mathcal{L}_{\text{CE}} + \lambda\, \mathcal{L}_{\text{spatial}}\), where \(\lambda\) is a weighting factor that sets the contribution of the spatial loss.
+We evaluated the impact of the spatial loss term under six weighting levels, with $\lambda \in \{0.1, 0.3, 0.5, 1, 2, 3\}$.